 :key, which evaluates to itself; so you

-can pass and receive keyword arguments just like as they are now.
-You will
+can pass and receive keyword arguments just as they used to be.

 (define :key 3),

-However, there are several subtle points that do make difference, that would break backward compatibility unless you code carefully.
-We explain here how to write code that works in the current Gauche and will keep working after we make the change.
+However, there are several subtle points that do make difference, that breaks compatibility of legacy code.
+We explain here how to change the code that works in both ways.

 if you need to switch behavior depending whether an object is a symbol

-or a keyword, you have to test keyword-ness first.
+or a keyword, you should test keyword-ness first.

 when keywords appear in a pattern of

-a pattern are treated as pattern variables, just like symbols.
+a pattern are treated as pattern variables, since they are symbols.

 The same thing happens to the patterns in